GDQuest/website/content/blender/power-sequencer/_index.md

 layout: single
 ---

-At GDquest we edit all of our videos with Blender.
+At GDQuest we edit all of our videos with Blender.
 It's a powerful tool, but its default workflow can feel a little slow.
-That's why we built [ Power Sequencer ](https://github.com/GDquest/Blender-power-sequencer/), a **Free and Open Source** add-on that's all about helping you work efficiently and comfortably.
+That's why we built [ Power Sequencer ](https://github.com/GDQuest/Blender-power-sequencer/), a **Free and Open Source** add-on that's all about helping you work efficiently and comfortably.

 <div class="container base-top-padding">
   <h2 data-font="centered" class="no-margin">Edit at the speed of thought</h2>